stefmolin/data-morph/README.rst

 -----

 Once installed, Data Morph can be used on the command line or as an importable Python package.
+Below are some examples; be sure to check out the documentation for more information.

 Command Line Usage